Future-Analyst/AdventureWorks-SalesAnalysis/README.md

 ### SUMMARY INSIGHT
+-        Revenue and Profitability: The total revenue, total cost, and profit margin are calculated to evaluate business performance.
+Profit margins can be broken down by product, product category, and product color, identifying the most profitable products and categories.

+-        Product Performance: The queries identify the best-selling products and most profitable ones.
+They also highlight the top 3 product categories with the highest profits, helping businesses focus on high-demand and high-margin items.

+-        Return and Refund Analysis: Return-related metrics, including total returns, return rates, and refund rates, provide insights into customer dissatisfaction or product quality issues.
+Specific queries identify products and categories with the highest return quantities, enabling targeted improvements.

+-        Market and Customer Insights: The analysis covers the total number of transactions, the best-selling products, and the countries or regions with the highest return rates.
+This information aids in market segmentation and strategic decision-making for targeted marketing and operational improvements.

+Overall, these insights guide inventory management, marketing strategies, customer experience improvements, and profit optimization.
 A two-page report, single forecast report and two WHAT-IF report was created on Power BI Desktop & it was then published to Power BI Service.
 Following inferences can be drawn from the dashboard;